it-at-m/opensource.muenchen.de/usability-analysis.md

 ## External support

 The availability of external support is important for professional operation as well as for change requests.
 This support can be offered by an active community or a commercial provider.

 A large and committed community can also provide this support in principle, but if commercial support is offered, this should always be preferred.
 This is because commercial support generally offers more reliable and professional support, which is particularly advantageous in security and operationally critical situations.
+If commercial support is not available or is too expensive, it must be ensured that we have the necessary skills in-house.
+This may require us to procure training and further education for our employees.

 The number of stars, watchers, contributors or pull requests can be an indication of a large community, but does not necessarily have to be [^DevOps_Handbook_stars].